Australian Partner & Prospective Marriage Visas

 The Partner Visa (Subclasses 309 & 100) are for applicants applying offshore.
 If you are married or in a de facto relationship with your partner you may be eligible to apply for this visa.

 For de facto applicants, you need to provide evidence of being in a de facto relationship for at least 12 months, or you can register your relationship with your relevant state or territory to waive this requirement.

 Despite the basis of the relationship, both de facto and married couples will need to satisfy the genuine relationship requirement by providing evidence you are in a genuine and continuing relationship.

-Schedule a Consultation with Ethos Migration Lawyers for Expert Immigration Advice and Assistance
+Schedule a Consultation with Ethos Migration Lawyers to Undertake a Comprehensive Assessment for your Partner Visa Application

 Prospective Marriage Visa (subclass 300)